StephenDeVaux/youtube_search/README.md

-You tube search applicattion buiuld on Nuxt
+YouTube search application built on Nuxt

 To get working
 1 - clone repo
 2 - npm install
 3 - npm run dev

-If running locally need a .env file with the youtube api key in named as below:
-VUE_APP_YTAPI=#######the key########
+Need to have the an environement variable with the below name for the youtube api key VUE_APP_YTAPI=#######the key########